vindarel/cl-cookbook/data-structures.md

 ## Appendix B - accessing nested data structures

-Sometimes we work with nested data structures, and we might want an easier way to access a nested element than intricated "getf" and "assoc" and all.
+Sometimes we work with nested data structures, and we might want an easier way to access a nested element than intricate "getf" and "assoc".
 Also, we might want to just be returned a `nil` when an intermediary key doesn't exist.

 The `access` library given above provides this, with `(accesses var key1 key2…)`.